SCUBA Diving with Thresher Sharks – Philippines

 Videos of thresher sharks:

 Most boring dive ever!
 While I find thresher sharks to be fascinating, the actual dive was actually the least interesting SCUBA Diving experience I’ve ever had.
-You depart around 430am, so you arrive before sunrise.
+You depart around 430am, in order to arrive before sunrise.
+The top of the sea mount is about 80 feet down.
 There’s almost no fish or coral and once you get to the optimal viewing spot, you just sit on the ocean floor.
 Yes really.
 Visibility was poor.
-We sat on the ocean floor doing nothing but waiting and watching for 15 minutes of the dive.
+We sat on the ocean floor doing nothing but waiting and watching for 24 minutes of the dive.
 Eventually we were rewarded with a thresher shark whizzing past us.
 Other divers said people often spot Manta rays and schools of devil rays, in addition to hammer head sharks and reef sharks.
 Also common near the cleaning station are batfish, flutemouths, barracuda, tuna, mantis shrimp, pipefish, scorpionfish, free-swimming lionfish, moorish idols, schooling bannerfish, unicornfish, squid, octopus and various moray eels.

 My other shark experiences in Asia: While I started my trip terrified of sharks, over just a few months I’d end up swimming with massive Whale Sharks, Whitetip Reef Sharks, Blackfin Reef Sharks, Grey Reef Sharks, and now the experience SCUBA diving with Thresher Sharks.